salt-extensions/saltext-vault/docs/ref/configuration.md

 For details, please see the `requests` documentation on [certificate verification][].

 :::{note}
-In addition, this value can be set to a PEM-encoded CA certificate to use as the sole trust anchor for certificate chain verification.
+In addition, this value can be set to a concatenation of one or more PEM-encoded CA certificates to use as the trust anchor for certificate chain verification (i.e. certificate pinning).
 :::

 :::{hint}